 Tips for Coaching Youth Soccer

 Personally, my best and most impactful mentors were the coaches I had when I was younger.
-They were able to connect with the kids, make difficult things fun, and give sound advice.
-Many of the lessons they taught have stuck with me today.
+They were able to connect with the players, make difficult things fun, and give sound advice.

 More recently, looking back on my coaching days, I had so much fun being part of a player’s development.
 It was fulfilling to me to watch them grow as a person and player.

-As a coach, you are responsible for teaching your players the fundamentals of the game, while also motivating and communicating with them effectively.
-Here are some coaching fundamentals to keep in mind:
+As a coach, you are responsible for teaching your players the fundamentals of the game, while motivating and communicating with them effectively.

-Communication
+Clear Communication

 Effective communication is key to any successful team, and it starts with the coach.

 As a coach, you need to be able to clearly communicate your expectations to your players, as well as provide feedback and constructive criticism.
-Make sure you speak to your players in a positive and encouraging manner and always be open to their questions and concerns.

 Communication is not just about talking, it’s also about listening.
 Take the time to listen to your players and get to know them as individuals.
 This will help you understand their strengths and weaknesses, as well as their motivations and goals.